mmswflow-upb/sdt-proj/README.md

 The faculty, reservation, and scheduling services each have their own PostgreSQL database for data isolation.
 The gateway and notification services are stateless and don't require databases.

+## Message Queue Benefits

+We use RabbitMQ for asynchronous communication between the Reservation Service and Notification Service.
+This architectural choice provides several key advantages:

+**Improved Scalability:**
+- Services scale independently without affecting each other
+- Multiple notification service instances can process messages in parallel
+- Message queues buffer traffic spikes, preventing service overload
+- No blocking operations means reservation service handles more concurrent requests

+**Fault Tolerance:**
+- Messages persist in queues even if notification service crashes
+- Automatic retry mechanisms for failed message processing
+- No data loss during service failures or restarts
+- Services remain loosely coupled, reducing cascading failures

+**Performance:**
+- Reservation operations complete immediately without waiting for notifications
+- Non-blocking message publishing improves response times
+- Background processing of notifications doesn't impact user-facing operations

+**Disadvantages:**
+- Added complexity with message broker infrastructure
+- Eventual consistency instead of immediate consistency
+- Requires monitoring of queue depths and message processing rates
+- Debugging distributed workflows is more complex than synchronous calls

 The notification service uses asynchronous messaging via RabbitMQ, which means reservation operations don't wait for notifications to be sent.
+For more details on our messaging architecture, see [MESSAGE-QUEUE.md](MESSAGE-QUEUE.md).

 ## Inter-Service Communication